-Imagine two people, both on Ozempic for six months.
+Two people on Ozempic for six months.
 Both lost 30 lbs.
-One has a flatter stomach, more energy, and stronger legs.
-The other looks similar to before — just smaller — and feels fatigued and weaker.
+One has a flatter stomach and more energy.
+The other feels weak and tired.
 The scale showed the same result.
-The outcomes were completely different.
-The difference was body composition: what type of weight they lost.
+The outcomes were not.
+The difference was what type of weight they lost.

 The Problem With Scale Weight

-Your scale weight is a single number that includes fat mass, lean muscle mass, water weight, bone density, and organ mass.
-Losing 1 lb of fat and gaining 1 lb of muscle shows as zero change on the scale — even though your body composition improved significantly.
-Losing 1 lb of muscle and gaining 0.5 lbs of fat shows as -0.5 lbs on the scale — even though your health got worse.
+Your scale number includes fat, muscle, water, bone, and organs.
+Lose 1 lb of fat and gain 1 lb of muscle: the scale shows zero.
+But your body got better.
+Lose 1 lb of muscle and gain 0.5 lbs of fat: the scale shows -0.5 lbs.
+But your health got worse.

-GLP-1 medications make this problem worse because they drive such rapid weight loss.
-Clinical studies on semaglutide show that 25-40% of weight lost may come from lean mass without deliberate intervention.
-That means someone who lost 30 lbs might have lost 18-22 lbs of fat and 8-12 lbs of muscle.
+GLP-1 drugs make this worse.
+They cause very fast weight loss.
+Studies on semaglutide show 25-40% of weight lost may be muscle, not fat.
+Someone who lost 30 lbs might have lost 18-22 lbs of fat and 8-12 lbs of muscle.
 The scale shows the same number either way.

 The Metrics That Actually Matter